aws-samples/gitlab-for-eks/content/200_about/_index.md

 ## Workshop Authorship
 This workshop was contributed by the GitLab Alliances Solutions Architecture Team.

-Initial authoring was done by [Darwin Sanoy](https://gitlab.com/darwinjs), as always - anyone can contribute!
+Initial authoring by [Darwin Sanoy](https://gitlab.com/darwinjs), as always - anyone can contribute!

+Many thanks to all who helped test and give feedback and to Mark Kriaf at AWS for making all the AWS stuff happen!

 ## Making Contributions Or Reporting Problems